Security guide

 Email Looks Suspicious: What to Do

 Do not click first.
-Slow down, verify the sender through a known channel, and inspect the message before you act.
+A fake hosting invoice or payment-verification email can look routine, so verify the sender through a known channel and search a few exact words from the message before you act.

 What to do first